 His Legacy: Sons Oz And Elvis

-His sons have both gone on to have successful careers in music and film; Elvis is a folk-rock musician and Oz is an actor and director.
+His sons have both gone on to have successful careers in music and film; the aptly named Elvis is a folk-rock musician and Oz is an actor and director.
 (Also, did you know that Oz was David Kidney in Legally Blond?
 Yeah, mind blown.)

 Anthony Perkins's life was certainly full of ups and downs, just like all of our lives.
 What is remarkable is how insightful and profound he came across, even as an exceptionally private person.
-He certainly had his fair share of struggles, from type-casting to living in the public eye during a time when he could not be open (maybe even to himself) about his sexuality.
+He certainly had his fair share of struggles, from type-casting to living in the public eye during a time when he could not be open about his sexuality.

 I'll leave you with this quote from him from 1983: